 - 1. Be on time for practice.
 Let the coach know personally if you are unable to attend or will be late. - 2.
 All practices, except holidays, or other school-excused activities, are mandatory. - 3.
 Three excused absences are allowed from practice.
-After three, there will be a conference between the coach and the student to set priorities.

-- 4. Students with two unexcused absences from practice or matches will be dropped from the team. - 5.
+After three, there will be a conference between the coach and the student to set priorities. - 4.
+Students with two unexcused absences from practice or matches will be dropped from the team. - 5.
 You are responsible for learning the material assigned to you.
 Students who are not willing to learn their student materials and prepare for the matches are not needed. - 6.
 Good grades are top priority.
 If you have trouble in a subject, ask for help early.
 Do not wait until the end of the quarter.
 Grades are checked weekly; a student must be eligible to participate in a match. - 7.
 At all times, show respect to your coach, stats, officials, opponents, and your teammates.
 Remember that we are all working to be the best that we are capable of becoming. - 8.
 All students are to ride to the match on the bus.
 Students must also return on the bus unless riding home with a parent/guardian.
 Coach must be informed in writing by a parent/guardian before a student leaves. - 9.
 At all matches, sit together as a team, encourage teammates, and be a good representative of Griggsville-Perry High School and Griggsville-Perry Middle School.
 No foul language is allowed.

-Missing Work
+Missing Work/Make Up Work

-All students (K-12) will have the opportunity to make up any missing class assignments until the specific date documented below.
-Missing work turned in after due date will receive 50% of total points earned on the assignment.
-It is the responsibility of the student to request missing work from his/her teachers.
+All students (K-12) will have the opportunity to make up any missing class assignments and tests until the specific date documented below regardless of if an absence is excused or unexcused.